jima80525/jima_codes_blog/in_progress/git_python.md

  create mode 100644 .gitignore
 ```

-You can have several `.gitignore` files in a single repo.
-A `.gitignore` in one directory applies to that directory and all of its subdirectories.
-Having a file ignored in a subdirectory does not mean that it is ignored in the parent.

 It's also possible to have a 'global' `.gitignore` file stored in your home directory.
 This is very handy if your editor likes to leave temporary or backup files in the local directory.

 ### Aside What is a 'SHA'?
 When Git stores things (files, directories, commits, etc) in your repo, it stores them in a complicated way involving a 'hash function'.
 We don't need to go into the details here, but a hash function takes "something" (again, a file, a directory, etc) and produces a unique ID for that thing that is much shorter (20 bytes in our case).
 These IDs are called "SHA"s in Git and, while they not guaranteed to be unique, for most practical applications they are.

-Git uses its hash algorithm to index *everything* in your repo.
+Git uses its hash algorithm to index **everything** in your repo.
 Each file has a SHA that reflects the contents of that file.
 Each directory, in turn, is hashed.
-If a file in that directory changes the hash of the directory changes, too.
+If a file in that directory changes the SHA of the directory changes, too.

 So each commit contains the SHA of the top-level directory in your repo along with some [other info](https://gist.github.com/masak/2415865).
 That's how a single 20 byte number describes the entire state of your repo.